C u s t o m P r i c i n g

 Shirt Measurements

-If you have javascript enabled, you'll be able to plug in the requested values and get approximate ring count, pricing, and delivery for your shirt.
+If you have javascript enabled you'll be able to plug in the requested values and get approximate ring count, pricing, and delivery for your shirt.
 Put on the thickest clothing you're going to wear under your new shirt and measure yourself in inches.

 This calculator assumes European 4-in-1 knit.
 For 6-in-1, double the pricing and delivery.
 Note that the calculator currently has no checks for rings that can't be double-knit.